Ronit0104123/GSoC_Documentation/docs/index.md

 - This means users always get **accurate, schema-driven autocompletion** instead of generic keyword hints.

 ### URL-based Query Execution
 - Queries can be executed directly by passing them as URL parameters.
-This allows easy sharing of query links     and reproducible results.
+- This allows easy sharing of query links and reproducible results.

 ### Embeddable Graph Output
-  - The query result graph can be exported and embedded as an iframe component in other websites or dashboards,     enabling seamless integration of IYP-Browser outputs into external tools.
+- The query result graph can be exported and embedded as an **iframe component** in other websites or dashboards.
+- This enables seamless integration of IYP-Browser outputs into external tools.

 ---

 ## 4. Merged Pull Requests